platanus/angular-pretty-load/README.md

 ### CSS Classes

-The directive wraps the image inside an `inline-block` div element.
+The directive wraps the image inside a div element.
 This container will have the following classes applied according to the state of the image inside:

 - `.pretty-load-init`: added when the directive is initialized
 - `.pretty-load-loading`: added when the directive is initialized and removed when the image finishes loading